From Overconfidence to Coherence: Competing Like It Matters

 - Why the U.S.–China rivalry defines the current era—and why it’s not a Cold War redux

-- Why alliances, supply chains, and digital norms are battlegrounds of influence
+- Why alliances, supply chains, and digital standards are now battlegrounds of strategic influence

 - What leadership, trust, and systemic alignment mean in a divided yet interdependent world